mhardcastle/ddf-pipeline/docs/manual.md

 https://arxiv.org/abs/1603.04368 for more on TGSS).
 This will ensure that all bright TGSS sources are automatically included, which helps the self-calibration to converge faster.
 If a TGSS path is specified, the other default options are probably sensible.
+Enable the use of masks for extended sources with `tgss_extended=True`.

 ### [offsets]